 "Casey is the highest-salaried man on the Star team.
 His salary is $300 a month." - Sporting Life, Aug 16, 1890

 Casey was acquired by the Philadelphia Quakers in 1886 and won 24 games for the team.
 The following summer, he recorded 28 games, while leading the NL with a 2.86 ERA and 4 shutouts.
 His win totals dropped to 14 in 1888 and 6 in 1889, and he was released by the team.
 He went 19-22 for the Syracuse Stars of the American Association in 1890, his last major league season.
 He went on to play several more years in the minors, primarily with the Binghamton Bingoes.

 After his playing days, Casey was a minor league umpire and worked as a conductor.
+He had worked as a fill-in umpire for one game in the National League in 1888.
 In 1900 it was reported that he was "scalped" when he was struck by an electric wire which supposedly tore the scalp from the top of his head.

 Casey was the brother of Dennis Casey.
 In the 1930s, he claimed that his brother was the basis for the Casey figure in Casey at the Bat.
 When this didn't fly, he claimed he was the basis for the character (despite the fact that he was only a .162 career hitter).
 An article in the 1980s concluded that he could have been, or might have been part of the inspiration.

 - NL Shutouts Leader (1887)

 - 20 Wins Seasons: 2 (1886 & 1887)